Satish-421/terraform-1721march-2025/Day3/README.md

 - it is faster than most compiled languages
   - faster than .Net, Java, etc.,
   - equivalent to C/C++ in terms of performance
+- Editor recommended to develop golang is Microsoft's Visual Studio code
+- Vim editor also works fine if you are comfortable
 </pre>

 ## Lab - Checking if go is installed in your lab machine